 SSAP No. 19—Furniture, Fixtures, Equipment and Leasehold Improvements

 Leasehold improvements that increase the value and enhance the usefulness of the leased asset meet the definition of assets established in SSAP No. 4.
 Within that definition, such items also meet the criteria defining nonadmitted assets.
 Accordingly, such assets shall be reported as nonadmitted assets and charged against surplus.
 These nonadmitted assets shall be amortized against net income over the shorter of their estimated useful life or the remaining lease term as defined in SSAP No. 22R.
+Leasehold improvements associated with a lease between entities under common control shall be amortized over the useful life of those improvements to the holding company group as long as the lessee controls the use of the underlying asset through a lease.
+If the lessor obtained the right to control the use of the underlying asset through a lease with another entity not within the same holding company group, the amortization period shall not exceed the amortization period of the holding company group.
 Leasehold improvements that do not meet the definition of assets shall be charged to expense when acquired.
 The amortization of leasehold improvements (including property improvements and integral equipment) shall cease, with any remaining amount immediately expensed, in any event in which the lease is terminated in advance of the lease term.
 This includes situations in which leased real estate is acquired by the reporting entity lessee.
 Such improvements related to the functionality of health care delivery assets shall follow the accounting, reporting and impairment guidance in SSAP No. 73—Health Care Delivery Assets and Leasehold Improvements in Health Care Facilities, and an exception to the application of this guidance to leasehold improvements necessary for the functionality of health care delivery assets is included in SSAP No. 73.
 If leased real estate is acquired, recognition of the real estate shall follow the provisions in SSAP No. 40R—Real Estate Investments.

+20. This statement adopts, with modification, ASU 2023-01, Leases (Topic 842), Common Control Arrangements.
+The practical expedient for private companies and not-for-profit entities that are not conduit bond obligors to use the written terms and conditions of a common control arrangement is rejected for statutory accounting.
+The guidance for lessees that are a party to a lease between entities under common control in which there are leasehold improvements is adopted, with modification to align with existing statutory guidance.

 SSAP No. 73—Health Care Delivery Assets and Leasehold Improvements in Health Care Facilities